History of the Armée de l'Air in the colonies (1939–1962): Algeria: the last days of empire in North Africa (1954–1962)

 The armor on the B-26 made it a particularly useful and versatile aircraft for both bombing and counter-insurgency operations.
 On March 15, 1957, for example, in the Nord-Constantanois area, a force of no less than 12 B-26s was sent to destroy insurgents hiding in the Movis forest.
 However, one mission flown on July 15, 1959, witnessed the use of napalm.
 French army paratroopers had been brought to a standstill by a rebel group near Rafaa, allowing the rebels to control a significant amount of terrain.
 A B-26 from GB 2/91 took off from Oran, armed with four containers of napalm under the wings.
 Contact with the army paratroopers proved to be difficult initially, and bad visibility—because it was already dark—did not help when the B-26 flew so low that it clipped some trees only meters away from the paratroopers themselves.
-Worse was the fact that the radio became temporarily inoperable.
+Worse was that the radio became temporarily inoperable.
 It was up to the pilot himself to release the napalm on his target even if he was flying at high speed and at (very) low altitude.
 Probably through blind luck, he managed to drop his load without endangering the lives of the paratroopers.